Therapy that helps you work with what you avoid

 How I Work

-I work with a psychodynamic and ISTDP-informed approach.
-This means we look at:
+I work in a psychodynamic and ISTDP-informed way.
+In practice, this means we pay close attention to:

 What you’re feeling